-- Don't mix medications.
-Alternating between acetaminophen and ibuprofen raises the risk of accidentally giving your child too much medicine.
-Stick with one drug, and follow the directions carefully.
+Don't mix medications.
+Switching between acetaminophen and ibuprofen raises the risk of accidentally giving your child too much medicine.
+Unless your pediatrician tells you it's OK, stick with one drug, and follow the directions carefully.

-- Give the right dose.
-Only buy medications that are specially formulated for kids in your child's age group.
-Measure the dose carefully in a well-lit room and use the dosing device included with the medicine.
-Don’t use a kitchen spoon or other measuring device.
-Never give your child an adult medication.
+Give the right amount.
+Only buy medications that are specially made for kids in your child's age group.
+Measure the dose carefully in a well-lit room.
+Use the dosing device included with the medicine instead of a kitchen spoon.
+Never give your child an adult drug.

-- Make a note on a piece of paper each time you give a dose.
-That way you, your spouse, and the babysitter can keep track of when your child last got medicine -- and won't accidentally give too much.
+Make a note on a piece of paper each time you give a dose.
+That way you can keep track of when your child last got medicine -- and you won't accidentally give too much or an extra dose.

-- Avoid cold and flu remedies.
-They're not safe in kids under age 4.
+Avoid cold and flu remedies in young kids.
+You shouldn't give them to kids under age 4.
 In older kids, it’s unclear how well they work.
-If you decide to use cold medicine, read the label and pick the medicine that most closely matches the child's symptoms.
+If you decide to use cold medicine, read the label and pick the medicine that most closely matches your child's symptoms.

 Tips to Help Comfort Your Sick Child

 Ever notice how children like to put bandages on the tiniest scrape or cut?
-That's because bandages make children feel better, even if they don't need one.
-It's the placebo effect at work.
+That's because they make them feel better, even if they don't need one.

-Use the same principle when your children feel crummy with the flu.
+Use the same idea when your children feel crummy with the flu.
 You could:

-- Set aside a special cup to use only when your children are sick.
+- Set aside a special cup to use only when your child is sick.

-- Make sure that any specially loved stuffed animals or blankets are with them on the couch.
+- Make sure his favorite stuffed animal or blanket is with him on the couch.

-- Bring down a toy doctor's kit so your children can give their dolls or stuffed animals a check-up.
+- Bring down a toy doctor's kit so he can give his stuffed animal a check-up.

-- Have a stash of special foods -- like Popsicles -- for times when your kids are sick.
+- Have a stash of special foods -- like Popsicles -- on hand for times when he gets sick.